-- A. Fiscal sanctions occur as a result of Administrative Review findings of non-compliance in three areas: - 1.
-Title IV-E foster care eligibility or ineligibility has not been determined.
-Reimbursement is reduced by the amount of Title IV-E funds not earned. - Level of care of the placement is too restrictive.
-Reimbursement is reduced to the average cost of the determined less restrictive type of available placement, unless the child is court-ordered into the more restrictive placement against the recommendation of the county department. - 3.
-Child receiving Core Services Program services does not meet the eligibility requirements of the program defined in this manual, Child Welfare Services section.
-Reimbursement for the cost of alternative services is withheld unless the child is court-ordered into placement against the recommendations of the county department. - B. If the county department agrees with the review findings, the county shall correct the area of noncompliance or initiate court proceedings to correct the non-compliance within 30 calendar days in order for reimbursement to be uninterrupted.
+- B. The county shall correct the area of non-compliance or initiate court proceedings to correct the non-compliance within thirty (30) calendar days in order for reimbursement to be uninterrupted.
 The county department shall provide the Administrative Review Division with a copy of the motion to the court or the written request for special action by the court.
 Within 30 calendar days following the court hearing, the county must submit to the Administrative Review Division a copy of the county's court report documenting the county's agreement with the Administrative Review findings and a copy of the resulting order of the court. - C. If the county department disagrees with the findings, the county department may appeal in writing the denial of reimbursement.
-An appeal must be received by the Administrative Review Division within 15 working days of the receipt of written results of the review. - D. Reimbursement is denied from the date of the review if the county neither corrects the noncompliance nor appeals the review decision within allotted timelines.
+An appeal must be received by the Administrative Review Division within fifteen (15) working days of the receipt of written results of the review. - D. Reimbursement is denied from the date of the review if the county neither corrects the non-compliance nor appeals the review decision within allotted timelines.

-7.408 REIMBURSABLE DUAL PAYMENTS AND DUAL PLACEMENTS
+7.408 REIMBURSABLE DUAL PAYMENTS AND DUAL PLACEMENTS [Rev. eff.
+1/1/16]

-A. The state reimburses for simultaneous placements in family foster care, certified kinship care, specialized group care, or residential child care and receiving home or shelter care.

-- B. The state reimburses for simultaneous placements in state-approved transition or home-based programs and family foster care, specialized group care, receiving home care, shelter care, residential child care, independent living, certified kinship care, or subsidized adoption. - C. The state reimburses for subsidized adoption and a simultaneous placement in any out-of-home care when the child has been determined to be Title IV-E eligible in his/her adoptive placement as evidenced by having a signed Title IV-E subsidized adoption agreement. - D. The state reimburses for more than one Core Services Program service at a time when Core Services Program rules are met. - E. The state reimburses for simultaneous placements in out-of-home care and Core services provided/purchased when Core Services Program rules are met. - F. The state reimburses for the independent living allowance to a youth and a simultaneous payment to a Residential Child Care Facility or Child Placement Agency supervising the independent living placement. - G. The state reimburses for foster care and child care when the provider is dually certified for both types of placements except when it is the same child at the same time with the same provider.
+- A. The state reimburses for simultaneous placements in foster care homes, kinship foster care homes, specialized group facilities, or residential child care and receiving home or shelter care. - B. The state reimburses for simultaneous placements in state-approved transition or home-based programs and foster care home, specialized group facility care, receiving home care, shelter care, residential child care, independent living, kinship foster care, or subsidized adoption. - C. The state reimburses for subsidized adoption and a simultaneous placement in any out-of-home care when the child has been determined to be Title IV-E eligible in his/her adoptive placement as evidenced by having a signed Title IV-E subsidized adoption agreement. - D. The state reimburses for more than one Core Services Program service at a time when Core Services Program rules are met. - E. The state reimburses for simultaneous placements in out-of-home care and Core services provided/purchased when Core Services Program rules are met. - F. The state reimburses for the independent living allowance to a youth and a simultaneous payment to a Residential Child Care Facility or Child Placement Agency supervising the independent living placement. - G. The state reimburses for foster care and child care when the provider is dually certified for both types of placements except when it is the same child at the same time with the same provider.